saucelabs-training/automation-best-practices/testing-for-charity/my-react-app/docs/COMPONENT-TESTS.md

 ### 🏋️‍♀️ Code the component test

-> Cypress doesn't support component tests yet.
-So we need to use other libraries.

 Our app was created using `create-react-app`.
-With this method, we automatically get a few cool things for testing:
+With this method, we automatically get a few tools for testing:
-* @testing-library
+* @testing-library/react
 * jest
-* And we get an automatic component test in `src/App.test.js`
+* And we get an automatic component test in `my-react-app/src/App.test.js`

 ```js
 //Exercise.test.js